Recollections: A Long Walk

 Tony (aka Bill) and Marian, world travelers by disposition, went to Herzegovina in 1967, I think it was, to see Pete.
 Bill (aka Tony) could talk of almost nothing else for a year.

 I had written Pete from the United States saying that I was going to visit “sometime after Easter”.
-It was now mid-July, I think.
-Technically, my estimated time of arrival was still correct, but there was no reason he should have been expecting me at that particular time.
+It was now mid-July.
+Technically, my estimated time of arrival was still correct, but there was no reason he should have been expecting me on that particular day.
 I had just contacted his son a couple of days before, and my cousins of unknown provenance had mentioned that Pete had not been to Ravno in almost a week.
 So it was that our group of three rounded the last bend in the invisible trail to the tiny village of Gaic, and there in its first of six houses, stood Pete in his front door and Stoja at the door to her summer kitchen.

 Gaic nights were dark in 1972.
 There was no electricity, few people.
 The sky showed more stars than I thought were visible.
 The sound of silence was intense.
 Pete lit a lamp in the winter kitchen, and Stoja prepared a dinner of fried cheese preserved in olive oil, salad, and a kind of sausage.
 Pete sat with me on the sofa and asked questions.